 Investment objective

 HYLD is a passive index ETF that uses a covered call strategy to enhance yield.
-It seeks to replicate a 1.25 times multiple of the Solactive U.S. Covered Call ETFs Index TR (SOLUSCCT), comprised of equal weightings of 7 higher-yielding U.S.-focused covered call ETFs.
+It seeks to replicate a 1.25 times multiple of the Solactive U.S. Covered Call ETFs Index TR (SOLUSCCT), comprised of 7 higher-yielding U.S.-focused covered call ETFs.

 The fund is available for purchase in CAD-Hedged (HYLD) and USD-Unhedged (HYLD.U).
 The main idea behind HYLD ETF is to offer investors a higher yielding alternative to the S&P 500 with similar volatility (as per Hamilton’s website).
 It’s important to note we are talking here about ‘higher yielding’ alternative and not similar or higher performance that the S&P 500.